 How did you first come to poetry?

-How did publishing your first book change your writing?
+How did publishing your first chapbook change your writing?

 Have you a daily schedule by which you work, or are you working to fit this in between other activities?